car insurance costs in Switzerland

 Katrin Straub

-The cost of car insurance in Switzerland can vary significantly, often by several hundred francs each year.
-This article explains the key factors and shows how you can save up to 50 percent.
+The cost of car insurance in Switzerland can vary considerably, often by several hundred francs a year.
+This article explains the key factors and shows you how you can save up to 50 per cent.

 The topic in brief and concise terms

-Liability insurance is mandatory in Switzerland; the average annual costs vary significantly (liability approx. 420 CHF, partial cover approx. 650 CHF, comprehensive cover approx. 1,250 CHF).
+Third-party liability insurance is compulsory in Switzerland; the average annual costs vary considerably (third-party liability approx. CHF 420, partial comprehensive approx. CHF 650, fully comprehensive approx. CHF 1,250).

-Factors such as the type of vehicle, the age and nationality of the driver, place of residence, and chosen excess significantly influence the premium, with savings potential of over 50 percent through comparisons.
+Factors such as the type of vehicle, the driver's age and nationality, place of residence and the chosen excess significantly influence the premium, with potential savings of over 50 per cent through comparisons.

-For Germans in Switzerland, the recognition of the no-claims class is an important point; annual contract reviews and adjustment of coverage to the vehicle's value are essential.
+For Germans in Switzerland, recognition of the no-claims bonus is an important point; annual policy reviews and adjusting the cover to the vehicle’s value are essential.

-In Switzerland, motor vehicle liability insurance is legally required for every vehicle owner.
+In Switzerland, motor vehicle liability insurance is a legal requirement for every vehicle owner.
 Without this proof, you will not receive road approval for your vehicle.
-This basic cover takes over damages you cause to third parties, up to a legally stipulated amount, usually several million Swiss Francs.
-The costs for this are the lowest but also offer only basic protection.
-For more comprehensive cover, there are comprehensive insurances.
-Knowing the costs of car insurance is the first step towards optimisation.
+This basic cover pays for damage you cause to third parties, up to a statutory sum that is usually several million francs.
+The cost for this is the lowest, but it only offers basic protection.
+For more comprehensive cover, there are comprehensive insurance policies.
+Understanding the cost of car insurance is the first step towards optimisation.

-The premiums for car insurance in Switzerland can vary significantly.
-A comparison portal showed in 2022 differences of up to 58 percent between providers for liability insurance.
-According to a source, the average liability premium was around 420 Swiss Francs annually.
-These numbers highlight the saving potential through careful selection.
-Next, we'll take a closer look at the different types of insurance.
+Car insurance premiums in Switzerland can vary significantly.
+A comparison portal showed differences of up to 58 per cent between providers for liability cover in 2022.
+According to one source, the average liability premium was around 420 francs per year.
+These figures highlight the potential savings from careful selection.
+Next, we look at the different types of insurance in more detail.

 Types of insurance and their average costs in Switzerland

 There are three main types of car insurance in Switzerland.
-The mandatory liability insurance is the foundation for every driver.
-It covers personal injury, property damage, and financial losses to third parties.
-The average annual cost is about 420 francs.
+Compulsory third-party liability insurance is the basis for every driver.
+It covers third-party personal injury, property damage and financial loss.
+Average annual costs are around 420 Swiss francs.

-Third-party, fire, and theft insurance is optional and expands coverage.
-It covers damage to your vehicle from theft, glass breakage, or natural events such as hail.
-The average cost for this is approximately 650 francs per year.
-This option is often advisable for vehicles between five and seven years old.
+Partial casco insurance is voluntary and extends the cover.
+It covers damage to your own vehicle caused by theft, glass breakage or natural events such as hail.
+The average cost is around 650 Swiss francs per year.
+This option is often useful for vehicles between five and seven years old.

-Comprehensive insurance offers the most extensive coverage.
-It includes all the benefits of third-party, fire, and theft insurance and also covers self-inflicted collision damage to your own vehicle.
-The average annual premiums for this are around 1,250 francs.
-For new or leased vehicles, comprehensive insurance is often required or at least highly recommended.
-The choice of the right coverage significantly influences the cost of car insurance in Switzerland.
+Comprehensive insurance offers the most extensive cover.
+It includes all benefits of partial casco and also covers collision damage to your own vehicle caused by yourself.
+The average annual premiums are around 1,250 Swiss francs.
+For new cars or leased vehicles, comprehensive insurance is often required or at least highly recommended.
+Choosing the right cover has a significant influence on car insurance costs in Switzerland.

 Here is an overview of the average annual and monthly costs:

-• Liability insurance: 420 francs per year (35 francs per month)
+• Third-party liability insurance: 420 Swiss francs per year (35 Swiss francs per month)

-• Third-party, fire, and theft insurance: 650 francs per year (54 francs per month)
+• Partial casco insurance: 650 Swiss francs per year (54 Swiss francs per month)

 These costs are average values; individual premiums may vary.
-The factors affecting your premium are diverse.
+The factors that influence your premium are varied.

-Numerous factors influence the cost of car insurance in Switzerland.
-Personal characteristics of the driver play a role; age, gender, and nationality can affect the premium.
-Statistically, young drivers under 25 often have higher premiums.
-The place of residence is also crucial: in urban areas with higher traffic volumes, premiums tend to be higher.
-An analysis from 2022 showed that Lugano was the most expensive city for liability insurance, while Bern was the cheapest.
+Numerous factors influence car insurance costs in Switzerland.
+Personal characteristics of the driver play a role; age, gender and nationality can affect the premium.
+Statistically speaking, young drivers under 25 often have higher premiums.
+Place of residence is also decisive: in urban areas with heavier traffic, premiums tend to be higher.
+An analysis from 2022 showed that Lugano was the most expensive city for third-party liability insurance, while Bern was the cheapest.

 The vehicle itself is another important factor.
-The type of vehicle, make, model, age, and value of the car are relevant.
+Vehicle type, make, model, age and value of the car are relevant.
 High-performance or expensive vehicles have higher repair costs and a greater risk of theft, which increases the premium.
-The annual mileage (kilometres per year) is also a criterion; fewer kilometres often mean a lower premium.
-The class of your vehicle has a direct impact.
+Annual mileage (kilometres per year) is also a criterion; fewer kilometres often mean a lower premium.
+The type class of your vehicle has a direct influence.

-The chosen insurance coverage and deductible are also central.
-Comprehensive insurance is more expensive than basic liability insurance.
-A higher deductible lowers the ongoing premium but means higher costs in the event of a claim.
-Many insurers offer discounts for accident-free driving over several years.
-Additional coverages, such as parking damage insurance or bonus protection, further increase the premium.
-Knowing these factors helps manage costs.
+The chosen scope of cover and excess are also central.
+Fully comprehensive cover is more expensive than simple third-party liability insurance.
+A higher excess lowers the ongoing premium, but means higher costs in the event of a claim.
+Many insurers offer discounts for claim-free driving over several years.
+Additional cover such as parking damage insurance or no-claims protection increases the premium further.
+Knowing these factors helps you keep costs under control.

-Practical examples and savings potential in car insurance Switzerland
+Practical examples and savings potential for car insurance in Switzerland

-Let’s consider a 30-year-old driver of a mid-range car (e.g., VW Golf, five years old) in Zurich.
-With an annual mileage of 15,000 kilometres, their liability premium could be around 400 to 600 francs.
-Choosing a partial comprehensive insurance would increase the costs to about 700 to 900 francs.
-A fully comprehensive policy might cost between 1,100 and 1,500 francs.
-These figures are estimates and vary significantly depending on the provider and individual risk profile.
+Let’s take a 30-year-old driver of a mid-range car (e.g. a VW Golf, five years old) in Zurich.
+With an annual mileage of 15,000 kilometres, his third-party liability premium could be around 400 to 600 francs.
+If he chooses partial comprehensive cover, the cost rises to around 700 to 900 francs.
+Fully comprehensive cover could cost between 1,100 and 1,500 francs.
+These figures are estimates and vary greatly depending on the provider and the individual risk profile.

-A beginner driver (18 years old) with the same car often pays double or even triple.
-A young driver with foreign nationality might pay up to seven times more.
-A yearly comparison of offers can yield savings of several hundred francs.
-Carefully consider which coverage you need.
-For a car older than seven years, partial comprehensive or even just liability might suffice.
-Check whether fully comprehensive insurance is still worthwhile.
+A new driver (18 years old) with the same car often pays double or even triple.
+A young driver of foreign nationality may pay up to seven times more.
+Comparing offers annually can bring savings of several hundred francs.
+Think carefully about the cover you need.
+For a car older than seven years, partial comprehensive cover or even just third-party liability is often sufficient.
+Check whether fully comprehensive cover is still worthwhile.

-3. Garage instead of street parking: Can lower the premium by a few percent.
+3. Garage instead of street parking: Can reduce the premium by a few per cent.

-5. Opting out of unnecessary additional covers: Check if, for example, passenger accident insurance is already covered by other policies.
+5. Waiving unnecessary additional cover: Check whether, for example, passenger accident insurance is already covered by other policies.

-By combining these measures, you can significantly reduce car insurance costs in Switzerland.
-Next, we will discuss expert tips and legal aspects.
+By combining these measures, car insurance costs in Switzerland can be noticeably reduced.
+Next, we will look at expert tips and legal aspects.

 Expert tips and legal aspects for Germans in Switzerland

-Our expert tip: Inquire with several Swiss insurers about the recognition of your German no-claims class.
-Some providers are more lenient than others.
-Submit a confirmation from your German insurer about the accident-free history.
-This can positively influence your classification and save you several hundred francs per year.
+Our expert tip: Find out from several Swiss insurers whether they recognise your German no-claims class.
+Some providers are more accommodating than others in this regard.
+Provide confirmation from your German insurer of your claim-free history.
+This can positively influence your classification and save several hundred francs a year.

-The Green Card (now usually a white International Insurance Card) is important for trips abroad.
+The Green Card (now usually a white International Insurance Card) is important for journeys abroad.
 It confirms your liability cover.
-Within the EU and some other countries, it is often no longer mandatory to carry, but it's recommended.
-For Switzerland, you as a resident need proof of insurance for registration.
+Within the EU and some other countries it often no longer has to be carried, but it is recommended.
+For Switzerland, as a resident, you need proof of insurance for registration.

-Observe cancellation periods.
-Contracts can usually be terminated at expiry, upon a premium increase, or after a claim.
+Please note notice periods.
+Contracts can usually be terminated at expiry, when premiums increase or after a claim.
 A contract term of one year with annual cancellation rights is often more flexible than multi-year contracts.
-The contribution rate of the car insurance is a complex topic that requires careful examination.
+The car insurance premium rate is a complex topic that requires careful review.

-Cross-border commuters often have special regulations.
-If you live in Germany and work in Switzerland (with Swiss license plates), you need Swiss insurance.
-Clarify your situation carefully to avoid double insurance or coverage gaps. nextsure offers you individual advice to optimally analyse your situation.
+Special rules often apply to cross-border commuters.
+If you live in Germany and work in Switzerland (with Swiss plates), you need Swiss insurance.
+Clarify your situation precisely to avoid double insurance or gaps in cover. nextsure offers you tailored advice to analyse your situation optimally.

-Special cases and additional coverage: When is more protection worthwhile?
+Special cases and additional cover: When is extra protection worthwhile?

-In addition to standard coverages, there are numerous additional options.
-Parking damage insurance covers damage to your parked vehicle by unknown third parties.
-This is often sensible for newer vehicles up to five years old.
-The costs can range from 100 to 200 francs per year.
+In addition to the standard cover, there are numerous optional add-ons.
+A parking damage insurance policy covers damage caused by unknown third parties to your parked vehicle.
+This is often worthwhile for newer vehicles up to five years old.
+The cost for this can be 100 to 200 Swiss francs per year.

-The bonus protection prevents a premium increase after the first claim.
-This can be worthwhile if you have a low bonus level and wish to protect it.
-The additional costs often amount to five to 15 percent of the comprehensive premium.
-A gross negligence cover is also worth considering.
-It provides coverage even if damage occurs by, for example, inadvertently running a red light.
-Without this cover, the insurance might reduce benefits.
+Bonus protection prevents a premium increase after the first claim.
+This can be worthwhile if you have a low bonus level and want to protect it.
+The additional cost is often five to 15 percent of the comprehensive premium.
+Gross negligence cover is also worth considering.
+It also pays out if damage was caused, for example, by running a red light (without intent).
+Without this cover, the insurer can reduce benefits.

-There are special policies for electric cars that include the battery or charging station.
-Insurers often even offer a discount of up to ten percent for electric cars.
-If you are looking for insurance as a new driver, there are often special rates, although these are usually more expensive.
-There are also affordable cars for new drivers in terms of insurance.
+For electric cars, there are special policies that also insure the battery or charging station.
+Insurers often even grant a discount of up to ten percent for electric cars.
+If you are looking for insurance as a new driver, there are often special tariffs, even if these are usually more expensive.
+There are also cheap cars for new drivers in insurance.

-The following additional coverages may be useful depending on your needs:
+The following additional cover options can be worthwhile depending on your needs:

-• Assistance insurance (breakdown assistance): Offers protection in the event of a breakdown, often starting from 50 francs annually.
+• Assistance cover (breakdown assistance): Offers protection in the event of breakdowns, often from 50 Swiss francs annually.

-• Traffic legal protection: Covers legal and court costs in traffic disputes, from around 100 francs.
+• Motor legal protection: Covers legal and court costs in traffic disputes, from around 100 Swiss francs.

-• Passenger accident insurance: Often redundant, as passengers are usually covered by other accident insurances.
+• Occupant accident insurance: Often redundant, as occupants are usually covered by other accident insurance policies.

-• Protection for carried items: Can be useful if you have valuable luggage.
+• Cover for personal belongings: Can be useful for valuable luggage.

-Carefully assess your individual needs to avoid unnecessary costs.
-Choosing the cheapest car insurance depends on many factors.
-Now let's summarise the key points.
+Check your individual needs carefully to avoid unnecessary costs.
+The choice of the cheapest car insurance depends on many factors.
+Now we summarise the key points.

-To achieve the best car insurance costs in Switzerland, a structured approach can be helpful.
-Start with a precise needs analysis: What is the value of your vehicle?
+To achieve the optimal costs for car insurance in Switzerland, a structured approach is helpful.
+Start with a precise needs analysis: What is your vehicle worth?
 What is your annual mileage?
-These questions help determine the necessary level of coverage.
-A new car usually requires comprehensive insurance, while a ten-year-old car often only needs partial cover or liability insurance.
+These questions help determine the required level of cover.
+A new car usually needs comprehensive cover, while a ten-year-old car often only requires partial comprehensive cover or third-party liability.

 Compare at least three different offers.
-Use online comparison sites, but also obtain direct quotes.
-Pay attention not just to the price, but also to the benefits and exclusions.
-A difference of 200 francs per year can quickly be offset by poorer conditions in the event of a claim.
+Use online comparison portals for this, but also obtain direct quotations.
+Pay attention not only to the price, but also to the benefits and exclusions.
+A difference of 200 francs per year can quickly be wiped out by poorer terms in the event of a claim.

 Here is your checklist for optimisation:

-1. Analyse needs: Liability, partial cover or comprehensive cover?
+1. Analyse your needs: third-party liability, partial comprehensive or comprehensive cover?

-4. Payment method: Paying annually instead of monthly can save five to ten percent.
+4. Method of payment: paying annually instead of monthly can save five to ten per cent.

-5. Take advantage of discounts: For garages, low mileage, claims-free driving.
+5. Make use of discounts: for garaging, low mileage, claim-free driving.

-7. Contract duration: One-year contracts offer more flexibility.
+7. Contract term: one-year contracts offer more flexibility.

-8. German no-claims class: Clarify recognition possibilities for cross-border commuters or new arrivals.
+8. German bonus-malus class: clarify recognition options for cross-border commuters/new arrivals.

 Our expert tip: Document your driving experience and any safety training.
-Some insurers reward this with additional discounts of up to five percent.
-By following these steps, you can optimise your costs and find the appropriate protection.
+Some insurers reward this with additional discounts of up to five per cent.
+With these steps, you can optimise your costs and find the right protection.

 Conclusion: Actively manage car insurance costs in Switzerland